 - Starting on March 1st The Nebraska Veterinary Diagnostic Center will be using a new computer system for their reporting and accounting needs.
 Their clients reports, invoices, statements and web pages will look different.
 We appreciate your patience during this time of transition.
 To access the web reporting please go to http:\\vdc.unl.edu.
+It is mobile friendly.
 Thank you.

 - The Veterinary Diagnostic Center was informed March 1, 2018 that its rendering service will no longer accept horse carcasses or carcasses of animals euthanized by barbiturates.
 The Veterinary Diagnostic Center will still perform diagnostic testing on these animals but all horses and any animals euthanized by barbiturates will be charged a disposal fee for incineration of $1.00/pound body weight in addition to any laboratory fees incurred.
 The Veterinary Diagnostic Center does not accept animals or carcasses solely for the purpose of disposal.
 Your understanding in this matter is appreciated.